brunosan/brunosan.eu/_posts/project/2008-01-05-doctorate-in-astrophysics.md

   * <a href="http://webdoc.sub.gwdg.de/diss/2008/sanchez_andrade_nuno/">From the Niedersächsische Staats- und Universitätsbibliothek Göttingen.</a>
   * <a href="http://www.solar-system-school.de/alumni2008.html#sanchez">From the International Max Planck Research School</a>.

-* Written Dissertation Source files.
-You can also obtain the source files (LaTeX, figures, procedures, ...).
-Contact me if you are interested so I can give you the link (30 Megas).
+* Github repository with all my [Written Dissertation Source files](https://github.com/brunosan/PhD-thesis-LaTeX).
+This includes LaTeX files, figures, templates, ...

-* [Github repository](#) with all my IDL library with custom procedures for Image and data analysis and manipulation.
+* Github repository with all [my IDL library](https://github.com/brunosan/myIDL) of 4 years coding with that language, also with custom procedures for
+  Image and data analysis and manipulation.
 Also specific routines to handle telescope and satellite data from the hardware I used (VTT, SST, TESOS, TIP, ...)